-I’ve regularly received questions from developer friends who are a bit baffled with images and the somewhat confusing formats.
-I’ve also heard from various developers that they hate receiving a PSD with no instructions and having to wade through the overwhelming options of Photoshop.
-This short guide is aimed at explaining the basics of image formats and giving you some simple rules that you can apply everyday when you are actually trying to save images from Photoshop.
+I regularly receive questions from developer friends who are a bit baffled with images and their confusing formats.
+I’ve also heard that they hate receiving a PSD with no instructions and having to wade through the overwhelming options of Photoshop.
+This short guide is aimed at explaining the basics of image formats and giving you some simple rules that you can apply everyday when while saving images from Photoshop.

-There are basically two types of images you will use when coding - PNGs and JPGs.
+There are only two types of images you will use when developing for the web—PNGs and JPGs.
 Between these two we will be able cover the gamut of any web or mobile app.
-Obligatory pun: check.

 If you have a photo it should be a JPG format.
 This part is pretty simple.
-JPGs do not support transparency and are lossy, meaning that while saving the photo through Photoshop the color information of some pixels will be approximated from the color information of surrounding pixels and result in some artifacts and fuzziness.
-This is generally great for photos because the fuzziness will get masked by the complexity/variations of color and luminance in photos while simultaneously keeping file sizes low.
+JPGs do not support transparency and are lossy, meaning that while saving the photo through Photoshop the color information of some pixels will be approximated from the color information of surrounding pixels.
+This approximation results smaller file sizes but at the expense of artifacts and fuzziness.
+This is great for photos because the fuzziness will get masked by the complexity/variations of color and luminance in photos.

-Generally, any graphic (icon, interface element, texture, etc.) you have will be a PNG, unfortunately this isn’t as clear of a rule as with JPGs, as we’ll touch on later.
-They are lossless, meaning all of the color information for every pixel is retained.
-This is both good and bad - good because you are guaranteed to have crisp and clean graphics, bad because this often results in larger file sizes when you have a lot of colors (AKA a large gamut).
+Generally, any graphic (icon, interface element, texture, etc.) you have will be a PNG.
+Unfortunately this isn’t as clear of a rule as with JPGs, as we’ll touch on later.
+PNGs are lossless, meaning all of the color information for every pixel is retained.
+This is both good and bad—good because you are guaranteed to have crisp and clean graphics, bad because this often results in larger file sizes when you have a ton of colors (AKA a large gamut).

-Color can be one of two main bit depths: 8 and 24.
-PNG-8 gives you max 256 indexed colors and PNG-24 gives you 16 million non-indexed colors.
-What are indexed and non-indexed colors?
-It has to do with the file structure of the colors.
-Both PNG-8 and PNG-24 save the color information as 24-bits (8 Red, 8 Green, 8 Blue).
+Color can be one of two main bit depths: 8 or 24.
+PNG-8 gives you up to 256 indexed colors and PNG-24 gives you 16 million non-indexed colors.
+Indexed and non-indexed refers to the file structure of the colors.
+Both PNG-8 and PNG-24 save the color information as 24-bits (8 Red, 8 Green, & 8 Blue).
 The difference is that with indexed files (PNG-8) this color information is saved in a separate area called the palette and each pixel has 8-bits that reference one of those colors.

-Non-indexed (aka, truecolor) color means that the information for each pixel is the 24-bits of color information.
+Non-indexed (AKA truecolor) color means that the information for each pixel is the full 24-bits of color information.

 The key here is getting a grasp of the tradeoff between loss of quality and improvements in file sizes as you restrict the colors.
 This is also a great example of why photos should be JPGs—the file size is comparable to the PNG-8 with 256 colors, but the quality superior.